tarjan-1/OpenAI-Image-Generator/README.md

 # OpenAI-Image-Generator
-Web site to generate Image using given description with the help of OpenAI
+Web site to generate Images using given description with the help of OpenAI